AInora

 If You Serve Non-English Customers

-Upfirst is not an option for multilingual businesses.
-If your customers speak languages other than English, you need a solution built with multi-language support from the ground up - not one that treats it as an afterthought.
+Upfirst is English-led with bilingual answering as an add-on.
+If your customers regularly speak several languages other than English, test how natural those non-English conversations sound, and compare against a solution built with native multi-language support from the ground up rather than as an add-on.
 Understand the best AI receptionist options for small businesses to find solutions with genuine multilingual capability.

 If Compliance Matters